Alyssa Valdez: International

 Valdez played for the Philippines women's national volleyball team at both the youth and senior levels.

 Youth

 Valdez led the eight placer Youth 16-Under Girls' Philippines National Volleyball Team in the 2008 Asian Youth Championship held in Pasig, Philippines.
 In 2013, she became a member of Philippines National Senior Volleyball Team.
 She was appointed the team captain of the Philippine team for the 2015 Asian U23 Championship.

 Senior

 Valdez was a member of the Philippine National team that finished in third place in the 2014 FIVB Southeast Asian Zone Qualifier held in Quang Tri, Vietnam.

 In the 2015 Southeast Asian Games, she was assigned to carry the Philippine flag on the traditional parade of nations held in Singapore.

 Other

 When the Spikers' Turf was re-established in 2018, Valdez was made president of the men's volleyball league, a fact that was only publicly announced in 2020.

+Personal life

+Valdez was in a relationship with basketball player Kiefer Ravena from 2016 to 2022.
+Since 2026, she has been in a relationship with golfer and businessman Ian Umali.